-The Eastern Living Character Area will have less changes.
+The Eastern Living Character Area will have less changes in this Master Plan.
 The majority of this area is charactered by three-to-four storey residential flat buildings (walk ups).

 These strata titled properties present challenges in relation to redevelopment potential and feasibility.